Optimal State-Space Reduction for Pedigree Hidden Markov Models: Problem Description

 \subsection{The State-Space Reduction Problem}

 There have been three state-space reduction problems posed, we restate these here.
-Given the original pedigree state space $\mathcal{H}_n$, there are three ways to reduce the state space. \begin{description} \item[Maximum Ensemble Problem~\cite{Geiger2009}] Find the partition, $\{W_1,...,W_k\}$ of $\mathcal{H}_n$ that satisfies both the Markov property and the emission property and that maximizes the sizes of the sets: $\max \sum_{i=1}^k |W_i|$.
+Given the original pedigree state space $\mathcal{H}_n$, there are three ways to reduce the state space. \begin{description} \item[Maximum Ensemble Problem] Find the partition, $\{W_1,...,W_k\}$ of $\mathcal{H}_n$ that satisfies both the Markov property and the emission property and that minimizes the number of sets in the partition: $~\argmax_{\{W_1,...,W_k\}} k$.

 \item[Maximum Isometry Group Problem~\cite{Browning2002}] Find the isometry group $G$ of maximal size whose orbits $\Omega(G)$ satisfy the emission property.

 \item[Maximum Symmetry Group Problem] Find the symmetry group $G$ of maximal size whose orbits $\Omega(G)$ satisfy both the Markov property and the emission property. \end{description}